 Questions to consider:

 Construction being but an organization of parts, is not a constructed social point of view but an organization of particular subjective viewpoints (see DV-6 to DV-10)?
 Is equality anything more than an abstract term for making interactive contexts acceptable from all such viewpoints?
-Must not all moral abstractions, such as human dignity and respect for life, be translatable into perspectives of specific human or sentient beings affecting each other?
-Would progressive ethics have any concern untied to actual experiences and the relations between them?
+Must not all moral abstractions, such as human dignity and respect for life, be translatable into the vicariously felt experiences of specific human or sentient beings?
+Would progressive ethics have any concern untied to actual perspectives and the relations between them?

 – 6 –